Behavioral finance theories are interesting in many respects, but they are also very useful for understanding how investors position themselves.

 Behavioral finance: what opportunities for the banking and financial sector

-Financial situation, family situation, age, performance objectives… MiF 2 questionnaires require the collection of easily measurable information, but also the evaluation of much more subjective elements, such as the investor’s financial skills or tolerance for risk and loss.
+Financial situation, family situation, age, performance objectives… MiFID II questionnaires require the collection of easily measurable information, but also the evaluation of much more subjective elements, such as the investor’s sustainability preferences or the tolerance for risk and loss.